The Stay Upright Team

 Center Manager and Instructor Development Co-ordinator

-Steve’s long-time employment with Stay Upright (over 20 Years) compliments his motorcycle-focussed life.
+Steve’s long-time employment with Stay Upright (over 20 Years) complements his motorcycle-focussed life.
 His Supermotard racebike lives in his van, “just in case”, while his passion for actually riding himself is only matched by a desire to help other people enjoy motorcycles as much as he does.
 Steve can be found making people better riders – and amusing them at the same time – on the licensing range, the racetrack, on the Adventure bike course and on four wheels with our ATV and SXS training.
 He does it all – and loves every minute.
 So do our customers.